Examines Portions of the Small Intestine

 While portions of the intestine can be seen during a colonoscopy or upper endoscopy procedure, these procedures are unable to provide a complete view of the small intestine.
 The capsule is able to provide a view of the small intestine and is helpful in detecting some of the following conditions:

 • Celiac disease, especially at the center of the stomach

-While this procedure can provide a more accurate and detailed result than an X-ray, a capsule endoscopy is unable to perform therapy in the area of concern.
-A capsule endoscopy is a rapidly improving technology that is making conditions of the small intestine much easier to diagnose.
+While this procedure can provide a more accurate and detailed result than an X-ray, capsule endoscopy is unable to perform therapy in the area of concern.
+This proceedure is a rapidly improving technology that is making conditions of the small intestine much easier to diagnose.

 Your doctor will prepare you for the examination by applying a sensor device to your abdomen with adhesive sleeves (similar to tape).
 The pill-sized capsule endoscope is swallowed and passes naturally through your digestive tract while transmitting video images to a data recorder worn on your belt for approximately eight hours.
 At the end of the procedure, you will return to the office and the data recorder is removed so that images of your small bowel can be put on a computer screen for physician review.